TylerTemp/SaintsField/README.md

 2. It works on reference type and will NOT skip Unity's life-circle null check
 3. You may not want to use it on `int`, `float` (because only `0` is not `truly`) or `bool`, but it's still allowed if you insist

+If you have addressable installed, using `Required` on addressable's `AssetReference` will check if the target asset is valid

 Parameters:

 *   `string errorMessage = null` Error message.
 Default is `{label} is required`